The compact picture of symmetry breaking operators for rank one orthogonal and unitary groups

 Then $\Cas_j$ is an element of $\calU(\frakk)$, the universal enveloping algebra of $\frakk$.
 Clearly the elements $\Cas_j\in\calU(\frakk)$ do not depend on the choice of the corresponding bases.
 Following \cite{BOO96} we define the \textit{spectrum generating operator} as the second order element in $\calU(\frakk)$ given by

 We remark that even though the spaces $\frakk_j$ do not form subalgebras the operator $\calP$ can be written as a rational linear combination of Casimir elements of subalgebras of $\frakk$ (see \cite[Remark 2.4]{BOO96}).
-Since the left regular representation of $K$ on $\calE$ commutes with the right action $\calR_\calP$ of $\calP$ the restriction of $\calR_\calP$ to each isotypic component $\calE(\alpha)$ is a linear transformation
+Since the left-regular representation of $K$ on $\calE$ commutes with the right-action $\calR_\calP$ of $\calP$ the restriction of $\calR_\calP$ to each isotypic component $\calE(\alpha)$ is a linear transformation

 which only depends on $\xi$ but not on $\nu$.

 Similarly we define $H'\in\fraka'$, $\nu'\in(\fraka')^*$ and choose an invariant non-degenerate symmetric bilinear form $B'$ on $\frakg'$ with $B'(H',H')=1$.
 Let $\calP'$ denote the spectrum generating operator for $G'$ and write $\sigma'_{\alpha'}\in\End\calE'(\alpha')$ for the restriction of $\calR_{\calP'}$ to the isotypic component $\calE'(\alpha')$.